-My recipe is my late granny’s, I might have tweaked the ratio ever so slightly but it still remains true to the one we used as kids, right down to the way I mix everything up.
+When I make these for Christmas, Eid and Chinese New Year (festivals we celebrate), they never fail to remind me of her.
+I might have tweaked the ratio ever so slightly but it still remains true to the one we used as kids, right down to the way I mix everything up.
 My shortcrust dough is just slightly lighter, almost crumbly, which gives the cookie an almost melt in the mouth texture, the way I like it.

-These days, the cutters have grooves that will create a pattern on the cookies but when we were young, we used to have to make these patterns using miniature crimping tongs.
+These days, the “kuih tart” cutters have grooves that will create a pattern on the cookies but when we were young, we used to have to make these patterns using miniature crimping tongs.
 Imagine making 1 000 little tarts, cutting them, filling them and then crimping them!
-Definite division of labour – my older brother used to roll out the dough and cut, my two younger siblings and I filled and my older sister crimped!
+My older brother used to roll out the dough and cut, my two younger siblings and I filled and my older sister crimped!
 Of course, as we grew older, our responsibilities changed – oh, those were the days!
+A labour of love!

 As we got older, our pineapple tarts had a reputation all of their own – my granny would receive orders by the thousands!
 And it followed us everywhere we went, once someone tasted our tarts, there was no turning back, every year until I left Singapore for the UK, I’d get asked for “a favour”!
-Paid favours of course, but by the dozens!
+Paid favours of course, and by the dozens!

 Use a sheet of plastic or cling film to roll out the dough.
 This will not only stop the dough from sticking to your rolling pin but it will also create a smoother dough.
 The cling film will lose its sticky feel very quickly as you use it.